Projection-Based Wavefunction-in-DFT Embedding

 Embedding methods address this by partitioning the system into two subsystems:

-Embedded region (high-level WF, quantum computer)
+Embedded region (high-level WF on quantum computer)

-Environment (lower-level DFT, classical computer)
+Environment (lower-level DFT on a classical computer)

 Enforcing explicit orthogonality between WF and DFT orbitals